I've had a few people ask why as a commercial, lifestyle, and advertising photographer do I shoot property as well.

 Photographing people in a lifestyle environment is awesome and one of my favourite things to shoot, but sometimes it's nice to take a step back and be an introvert and photograph a house or commercial property that I don't have to make conversation with!

 I deal with a lot of private property investors.
 I find these people so interesting as many I’ve dealt with have over 10 properties and usually another business behind their property business.

 Or in a couple of cases, they’ve built a large business and then sold that business and put nearly all the money from that into property.

-Quite a few of these investors have become friends and I’ve learnt and am learning a lot from them about business, finance, and investing.
+Quite a few of these investors have become friends and even mentors, and I’ve learnt and am learning a lot from them about business, finance, and investing.

 I go into every property shoot with a licensing mindset.